COVID-19 information for international students

 - proof that you have enough money to support yourself and any family members who come with you to Canada

-- Valid immigration medical exam results if you are arriving from a designated country or territory
+- valid immigration medical exam results if you're arriving from a designated country or territory

 The border services officer will make a final decision on your eligibility to enter Canada when you arrive.

 If you're arriving in a city in Canada other than Calgary and are taking a connecting flight to Calgary (your final destination), we recommend that you give yourself at least a 3-hour layover before your connecting flight to Calgary to account for:

 - collecting your bags

 - transferring to domestic terminal for connecting flight

 Check the airport websites for updates about any anticipated delays.
 Some airports are experiencing long delays.

 Study permit processing delays due to the COVID-19 impacts continue.
 We advise students to apply online as soon as possible.
 This allows you to get into the queue to increase your chance of getting your application approved in time for the start of classes, and to maintain eligibility for a post-graduation work permit.